jorik041/Emerald-AI-wiki/Detection-Type-and-Target-Picking.md

 # Detection Type
 An AI’s Detection Type determines how it detects its targets when an AI is within their Detection Radius.
-Emerald AI features two Detection Type; Trigger and Line of Sight.
+Emerald AI features two Detection Types; Trigger and Line of Sight.
 ![](https://i.imgur.com/pT1YBmh.png)

 ## Trigger